teivah/designdeck/http.md

 ## Status code 409

-When clients is throttled, the most common way is to return a 429 (_Too Many Requests_)
+When clients are throttled, the most common way is to return a 429 (_Too Many Requests_)

 The response can also include a _Retry-After_ header indicating how long to wait before making a new request (in seconds)